rwdroge/pug2024OTEL/README.md

 There are quite some APM (Application Performance Monitoring) offerings available on the market, both open source and commercialy.
 Today we will use the centralized cloud instance of NewRelic to capture your progress in today's workshop and metrics from all of your PASOE instances.

-Next to that, for your own excercises we decided to also use a combination of open source projects/products, all of them are at least included within the [CNCF](https://www.cncf.io/projects/) (Cloud Native Computing Foundation)  to collect, prepare and visualize the metrics and tracing data.
+Next to that, for your own excercises we decided to give you the option to also use a combination of open source projects/products, all of them are at least included within the [CNCF](https://www.cncf.io/projects/) (Cloud Native Computing Foundation)  to collect, prepare and visualize the metrics and tracing data.

-Because setting up all of these products and their configurations is far outside of the scope of this workshop, we decided to use Docker (Compose) to compose all of these applications and have an easy way to stop and start all of those by a single command.
+Because setting up all of these products and their configurations is far outside of the scope of this workshop, there is a way to use Docker (Compose) to compose all of these applications and have an easy way to stop and start all of those by a single command.

 > [!NOTE]
 > You can stop/start the whole 'OpenTelemetry metrics stack' at any time with the following commands (executed on command line from the *grafana* folder of this workshop):